 SAN LUIS BEACH

-Many locals recommend to go to San Louis Beach, which is more remote than the city beach.
-At the time of the year we visited there was sea weed at the shores.
+Many locals recommend going to San Louis Beach, which is more remote than the city beach.
+We visited in February/March and there was seaweed at the shores.
 We still liked it a lot.

 RENT A SCOOTER AND DRIVE AROUND

 It is not cheap to rent a scooter in San Andres.
 But we did rent it and paid for half a day a whopping $20.
 Yet we had a really nice time as we were very flexible and could stop wherever we wanted.
 We love to drive around ourselves.
 For us, it’s the best way to explore a place.
 Driving around San Andres is so much fun.
 There is not much going on, so you barely see a car driving by.
 It is also pleasant as the road is nearby the sea.

 This is the first baptist church built in South America.
 You can watch a little video about the history of the church and then you can go up to the tower and have a beautiful view of the island.

 Many guides mentioned this attraction as one of the must-visits when in San Andres, but honestly, we didn’t go as we read so many bad reviews about this place.
 Basically it is a place about the story of Captain Henry Morgan.
 There are several fake pirate buildings and a pirate ship replica.
 The admission fee is 45.000 Pesos which is a lot for such a thing.
 I would rather go for the boat tour again for this kind of money.
 I wouldn’t call it one of the best things to do in San Andres Colombia, but some people like this kind of tourist thing.

 I don’t think we have to write a lot on this topic.
 Watching sunsets is one of our favorite things to do and San Andres is a wonderful place to do it.